Presentable signatures and initial semantics: Examples of presentable signatures

 \subsection{Example: Adding an explicit substitution}

 \emph{Explicit substitution} was introduced by Abadi et al.~\cite{Abadi:1989:ES:96709.96712} as a theoretical device to study the theory of substitution and to describe concrete implementations of substitution algorithms.
 In this section, we explain how we can extend any presentable signature with an explicit substitution construction, and we offer some refinements from a purely syntactic point of view.
 In fact, we will show three solutions, differing in the amount of \enquote{coherence} which is handled at the syntactic level (e.g.,~invariance under permutation and weakening).
 We follow the approach initiated by Ghani, Uustalu, and Hamana in \cite{DBLP:journals/lisp/GhaniUH06}.
+With respect to their work, one key difference is that our approach does not require the notion of strength.

 Let $R$ be a monad.
 We have already considered (see Lemma~\ref{l:linear-sigma}) the (unary) substitution $\sigma_R : R'\times R \rightarrow R$.
 More generally, we have the sequence of substitution operations